Majorana CP violating phases: The Magic Symmetry

-Have known the Majorana CP-violating phases, it is straightforward to compute the effective Majorana neutrino masses $ m_{ee}$ of which the absolute value can be measured in the neutrinoless double beta decay ($0\nu \beta\beta$) experimentals\\ \be m_{ee}= m1 c^2_{12} c^2_{13} e^{i \xi 1} + m2 s^2_{12} c^2_{13} e^{i \xi 2} + m3 s^2_{13} e^{-2 i\delta}. \\ \ee Results are listed in Table 2.
-From the Table 2, predicted $|m_{ee}|/10^{-2}$ is smaller than or equal to 5.086 in all cases and is agreed with the upper limit, 0.061-0.165, obtained in the experiments\cite{agando}. \\
+Have known the Majorana CP-violating phases and neutrino masses ($m_1, m_2, m_3$), it is straightforward to compute the effective Majorana neutrino masses $ m_{ee}$ of which the absolute value can be measured in the neutrinoless double beta decay ($0\nu 2\beta$) experimentals \be m_{ee}= m_1 c^2_{12} c^2_{13} e^{i \xi_1} + m_2 s^2_{12} c^2_{13} e^{i \xi_2} + m_3 s^2_{13} e^{-2 i\delta}. \ee Results are listed in TABLE \ref{so10entriessu5u1x}.
+From TABLE \ref{so10entriessu5u1x}, predicted $|m_{ee}|/10^{-2}$ is smaller than or equal to 5.047 in all cases and is in agreement with the upper limit, 0.061-0.165, obtained in the experiments \cite{agando}.

-The Majorana CP-violating phases depend on the absolute neutrino mass scale heavily, as can be seen from Eqs.(6-9) and Table 1, and the absolute neutrino mass scale is not certain by cosmological observations nowadays.
-Therefore, it is inspired to show dependence of the Majorana CP-violating phases on the absolute neutrino mass scale.
-We take the case of NO 1)op1 as en example, make a direct computation and list results in Table 3.\\ \nopagebreak